What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Data

 The first round of \hi\ observations was conducted from September 2023 to June 2024.
-We observed 74 galaxies to a sensitivity limit of $\log(M_{\textsc{Hi}}/M_\ast) = -2.4$ and 4 galaxies to $\log(M_{\textsc{Hi}}/M_\ast) = -3$ (both $5\sigma$, assuming a characteristic \hi\ line width of 300 km s$^{-1}$).
+We observed 74 galaxies to a sensitivity of $\log(M_{\textsc{Hi}}/M_\ast) = -2.6$ and 4 galaxies to $\log(M_{\textsc{Hi}}/M_\ast) = -3.2$ (both at $3\sigma$), assuming a characteristic \hi\ line width of 300 km s$^{-1}$, which is a good estimation of the rotation velocity or velocity dispersion of massive ($M_* > 10^{10}\msun$) galaxies \citep{Veale2018,Lelli2019}.
+Since a galaxy is known to exist at the target position, we employed a $3\sigma$ criterion for detection.
 This initial campaign yielded 31 detections and 47 non-detections.
 The high fraction of non-detections is not unexpected, given both the similarly high fraction of non-detections in the \addd\ sample and the fact that the majority of massive quiescent galaxies are early-type.
-To further constrain the true \hi\ content of our sample, we selected 19 galaxies from these initial non-detections for a second round of deeper observations from September to October 2024, reaching a limit of $\log(M_{\textsc{Hi}}/M_\ast) = -3$.
+To further constrain the true \hi\ content of our sample, we performed a second round of deeper observations targeting 19 galaxies from September to October 2024, reaching a sensitivity of $\log(M_{\textsc{Hi}}/M_\ast) = -3.2$ ($3\sigma$).
+The 19 targets were selected from the initial non-detections that required the least observation time, so that we can get a deep sample as large as possible within the limited observation time.
+Since the whole FAST sample has a narrow range of stellar mass and redshift, this selection method is supposed to introduce negligible bias to the final \hi\ sample.
 This follow-up resulted in 3 new detections and 16 non-detections.
 Consequently, our final FAST sample consists of 34 \hi\ detections and 44 non-detections.
 The basic properties and \hi\ observational results for the sample are listed in \autoref{table:galaxylist}.
 Details of the observational setup and data reduction are provided in~\autoref{app:data_reduction}.